Series finale · MikroTik RB5009 · multi-homed IPv6

 Overview

 The series finale of the MikroTik RB5009 home-network series: run two IPv6 uplinks at once under one announceable provider-assigned /48, so a dead tunnel on one upstream pivots traffic to the other without the LAN losing routable IPv6.
-This post is WAN clean-slate — it replaces the WAN-side plumbing of the two equal-paths posts (VPS, Route64) with a self-contained multi-homed build, so you do not need to have read or built those posts first.
+This post is WAN clean-slate — it replaces the WAN-side plumbing of the two equal-paths posts (VPS, Route64) with a self-contained multi-homed build, so you do not need to have built those posts first — though §3 below pulls <R64_*> placeholders from the Route64 post §2 portal walkthrough, so keep that tab open.
 The LAN side still assumes the VLAN foundation post — bridge, VLANs, inter-VLAN IPv4 firewall, per-VLAN DHCPv4, ULA-bound DoH resolver.

 The hard prerequisite is a 32-bit ASN (<OWN_AS>) and an announceable /48 (<OWN_48>) — the assigning provider must authorize you to originate the /48 from the ASN, with a matching ROA for RPKI.
 The same <OWN_48> rides over both upstreams, so consistent origin matters more than which provider issues it.
 If you do not yet have either, follow jf.si's IPv6 ASN + BGP + WireGuard write-up for the acquisition step — this post is another flavor of the same idea (MikroTik RouterOS on the home side, Route64 as the second upstream, BFD on the VPS path) that picks up where it ends.
 The flavor I used was NoPkt for both the ASN and the /48 ($20 one-time + $60/year USD), and pdxnet.co.uk / getvps.net (AS 52025) for the transit VPS — $6/month including a free self-service BGP session, so <TRANSIT_AS> in the snippets below is 52025 for this flavor.